pjonatansr/poll-app/README.md

 ## Get started

 ### Create Poll
-To create a poll, you can use the follow action in the endpoint "/api/v1/polls" with the HTTP POST method.
+To create a poll, you can use the follows action in the endpoint "/api/v1/polls" with the HTTP POST method.
 That endpoint receives a body request with three parameters:

 |Property|Type|Description|
 |---|---|---|